connectomicslab/connectomemapper3/paper/paper.md

   pipelines to analyze them present important challenges for scalable computing, data sharing, reproducibility and transparency of the analysis.

-The last ten years have indeed witnessed a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to not only address these challenges, but also due to the evolution of research incentives.
+The last ten years have indeed witnessed an evolution of research incentives and a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to address these challenges.
 This has led for instance to the elaboration of the principles of open and reproducible research for neuroimaging using Magnetic Resonance Imaging (MRI) [@Nichols:2017] and to the recommendation of standard practices for sharing code and programs [@EglenTowardNeuroscience:2017].
-To ease and automate the practice of sharing raw and processed neuroimaging data and code with appropriate metadata and provenance records, multiple initiatives have developed new standards, tools, and educational resources [@GorgolewskiNipype:2011] [@GorgolewskiTheExperiments:2016] [@GorgolewskiBIDSMethods:2017].
+To ease and automate the practice of sharing raw and processed neuroimaging data and code with appropriate metadata and provenance records, multiple initiatives have developed new standards, tools, and educational resources [@GorgolewskiNipype:2011] [@GorgolewskiTheExperiments:2016] [@GorgolewskiBIDSMethods:2017] [@Kennedy2019].

 Following these advances, a number of processing pipelines, supporting the mapping of connectomes derived from MRI data organized following the BIDS standard, such as C-PAC [@cpac:2013],